PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 18:26:53
+Last updated: 2024-04-07 18:27:26
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw